retrovertigo1981/JStallerVideojuegos/README.md

 Este juego fue diseñado como un proyecto de aprendizaje para practicar el uso de Canvas y JavaScript, y puede ser utilizado como una base para construir juegos más complejos.

+# Emoji Game 💀
+The provided code is a simple game in which the player controls a character represented by an emoji on a map made of other emojis.
+The goal of the game is to move the player through the map and find an object represented by another emoji.

+## Running the game
+To run the game, simply open the index.html file in a web browser.
+The game should load automatically.

+Note: Make sure you have an active internet connection when loading the file, as the game references some online libraries.

+## Project purpose
+This game was designed as a learning project to practice using Canvas and JavaScript, and can be used as a basis for building more complex games.